 1. Optimize Your Instagram Profile Page

-When it comes to using links on Instagram, you have one shot to make a first impression – and your bio is the only hyperlink opportunity on your brand’s profile page.
+When it comes to using links on Instagram, you have one shot to make a first impression – and your bio is the only hyperlink opportunity on your business profile page.

 This means your profile page is prime real estate, and you must optimize it to work in your favor.
-To do so, use your bio section to add a captivating call-to-action which drives users to a shoppable landing page.
+To do so, use your Instagram bio section to add a captivating call-to-action that drives users to a shoppable landing page.

 Make your CTA and link stand out by utilizing actionable language and relevant emojis similar to this example from Trade Coffee.

 To better track and measure your Instagram selling results, launch an Instagram-specific landing page as part of your ecommerce strategy.
 For instance, if you were to click on the link Trade Coffee used in their profile, you’d be directed to their landing page for the Black Friday sale.

 Rather than linking to your website’s homepage, exclusive landing pages allow customers to shop instantly right from the Instagram link.
 Alternatively, offer them a digital business card integrated with a QR code so that they can just scan and purchase from the website.
 This tactic also enables marketers to directly track the success of an Instagram shopping campaign.